guides16 min read

 Which App Is Right for You?

-The right choice depends on your workflow and what you want to do with your hand data after the session.
+The best choice depends less on brand preference and more on what you want your hand data to do after the session.

-If you use PokerTracker 4, Holdem Manager 3, or GTO Wizard: LiveHands or Pokerscope are your only options for native PokerStars-format export that feeds directly into these analysis tools.
-LiveHands captures hands in real time with structured input; Pokerscope converts shorthand notes after the session.
-The choice comes down to whether you prefer real-time logging or post-session reconstruction.
-LiveHands is also the stronger option for coach-student workflows — coaches can receive structured hand histories ready for immediate import.
+If you use desktop analysis software (PT4, HM3, Hand2Note, etc.): LiveHands and Pokerscope are the only options with native PokerStars-format export that feeds directly into these tools.
+LiveHands captures hands at the table between deals with structured input and includes export on its standard plan; Pokerscope converts shorthand notes after the session and gates PokerStars-format export behind its paid Edge tier.
+The choice comes down to whether you prefer at-the-table logging or post-session reconstruction.
+LiveHands is also the stronger option for coach-student workflows, since coaches receive structured hand histories ready for immediate import.

 If you want at-table speed and built-in equity tools but do not need analysis software import: Fastroll is purpose-built for speed with draft hands and equity calculators.
-It is the most refined pure logging experience that does not include analysis software export.
+It is one of the stronger pure logging options for players who do not need analysis software export.

 If you want a social poker experience with community hand sharing: Pokerbase has built-in social features that the other apps lack.